Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

-# OAuth Server and Client: Two-Sided Implementation of OAuth + OpenID Connect
+# OAuth Provider and Client: Two-Sided Implementation of OAuth + OpenID Connect

-Implementing a "server" that becomes a social provider (i.e. the Velnota in "Signup with Velnota"), and a client that allows its users to register using said server.
+Implementing a "server"/provider that becomes a social provider (i.e. the Velnota in "Signup with Velnota"), and a "client"/consumer that allows its users to register using said server/provider.

-This is mostly for learning but also, so I can replicate this process really fast.
-No Googling necessary.
+This is mostly for learning but also **I can replicate this process really fast.
+No Googling necessary**.
 All code is just provided here.
+Note that the terminology is incorrect; it's not really "server" and "client" but more like "provider" and "consumer".
+It was midnight;
+I was tired; couldn't think straight after finals; I'm sorry.
+So anyway, I started blasting.

 ---
 ## Tutorial